Trademark Clearinghouse

 November–December 2012 – Stakeholder/CEO Discussions: Achieving Implementation

-Representatives from the Business, Intellectual Property, and ISP constituencies, the Noncommercial, Registrars, and Registries stakeholder groups, and the At-Large Advisory Committee come together to reach implementation solutions.
+Representatives from the Business, Intellectual Property, and ISP constituencies, the Noncommercial, registrars, and registries stakeholder groups, and the At-Large Advisory Committee come together to reach implementation solutions.

 December 2012 – Sunrise and Trademark Claims Implementation: Business Model